 After Toni and Bill welcomed their two biological sons, Andrew and Connor, they believed their family was complete.
-"I never even though about adoption", explained Toni.
-The Mahers were plenty busy with all the activities, scheduling, and daily liveliness of raising two children; adding more to the equation was simply not on Bill and Toni's radar.
+"I never even thought about adoption,” explained Toni.
+The Maher’s were plenty busy with all the activities, scheduling, and daily routine of raising two children; adding more to the equation was simply not on Bill and Toni's mind.

-That night around 9pm, Toni received an unexpected call.
-It was the same woman from the grocery store, "She told me that her cousin was fostering a baby and that the baby would not be reunified with its mother.
-She told me that she kept thinking about me and asked if I would take it", recounted Toni.
+That night around 9PM, Toni received an unexpected call.
+It was the same woman from the grocery store.
+“She told me that her cousin was fostering a baby, and that the baby would not be reunified with its mother.
+She told me that she kept thinking about me and asked if I would take it," recounted Toni.
 Toni Maher was shocked and told the woman that she'd have to think this over and talk about it with Bill.
-When Toni told Bill about this baby who would not be reunified with the biological mother, they both agreed that taking in another kid would be crazy.
+When Toni told her husband about this baby who would not be reunified with the biological mother, they both agreed that taking in another kid would be crazy.
 They already had two children and were happy and comfortable.
 However, after sleeping on it, both woke up with the shared feeling that something was pulling them towards this baby and towards adoption.
-Within the week they began looking for MAPP classes.
+Within that same week, the couple began the adoption process.

-The couple began attending local MAPP classes, and the information they learned only affirmed their decision to embark on this path.
+Toni and Bill began attending local MAPP classes, and the information they learned only affirmed their decision to embark on this path.
 After three or four weeks, the couple got another call.
 They found out that the woman who had been fostering the very baby they started MAPP classes for, was going to keep the child.
 But they both knew continuing these classes was the right path for them.
-Several months later they found out about a pair of twins whose goal had just been changed from reunification with the biological family to adoption.
-Toni and Bill were then informed that these two twins were the biological siblings of the original baby they believed they'd be adopting and just like that, their family grew from four to six.
+Several months later, they found out about a pair of twins whose goal had just been changed from reunification with the biological family to adoption.
+Toni and Bill were then informed that these two twins were the biological siblings of the original baby they believed they'd be adopting.
+Just like that, their family grew from four to six.

 It was a short time after beginning her work as a nanny that the grandmother asked Toni if she would adopt the infant.
 In the midst of figuring out how they could add another baby to the family, Toni and Bill found out that this infant had a biological brother who had just been born and who was also seeking adoption.
 For the third time, Toni and Bill said yes and began the process of adoption once again.
 This time to add Jackson and Ollie to their family, growing from seven to nine.

-"This is my calling", Toni explains.
+"This is my calling," Toni explains.
 She often tells waiting families, "Don't give up, just keep pushing through.
-The right time will happen", she advises.
-"You won't know it now, but you will once it happens".
-Through her family's own experiences, Toni Maher knows first hand that the ‘right time’ hardly ever comes when it's expected to.
+The right time will happen.
+"You won't know it now, but you will once it happens."
+And through her family's own experiences, Toni Maher knows firsthand that the ‘right time’ hardly ever comes when it's expected to.